-Ten years late, Berlin's Brandenburg Airport finally opens (during a pandemic)
+Nearly a decade late, Berlin's Brandenburg Airport finally opens (during a pandemic)

-Berlin (CNN) — It's 10 years behind schedule, 4 billion euros over budget and there's a global pandemic crippling the aviation industry.
+Berlin (CNN) — It's nearly a decade behind schedule, 4 billion euros over budget and there's a global pandemic crippling the aviation industry.

 Happy Halloween to Berlin's beleaguered Brandenburg Airport, which finally opens its doors this Saturday.

-Note: Correction: An earlier version of this story said the airport was 10 years behind schedule.
-This has been amended to "nearly a decade late."